pixlbreaker/CSC290-Attach-4/README.md

 I then implemented this abstract class by creating the PlayerHuman class.
 This sub class implemented the move method and could now be initialized.
 The architecture of implementing an abstract class was then used by another group member to create the AI players.
 I also contributed to README.md by giving examples of how to extend our game.

+### Ravnit Lotay
+My role for this project concentrated primarily on the visual aspect of the game.
+I designed the initial gui for the game in gui.py, then recieved assistance from a fellow groupmate to further developing the gui.
+Initially, I created a basic gui with a simple screen, board, and player tokens, however, when I began thinking about more complex aspects of the gui, I realized I would need help.
+The first realization occured while working with pygame as it was more complex than I initally thought.
+Because of the complexity, I decided to redo the gui in a more simplistic way, using pygame more effectively.
+After redoing the gui, the visual aspect was greatly improved and add functionality was added for playback.
+After redoing the board, however, I was met with the issue of adding game modes such as player vs player and player vs ai, so I asked for assistance from another groupmate.
+Once my groupmate finished his improvements to the gui, I made minor adjustments to the new files to improve overall design and structure.

+As for README.md, I contributed by providing gif's of the game's playback for both Player vs Player and Player vs AIHard.
+My contributions to README.md were minimal as a single group member focuesed on the administrative aspect of the project, including README.md

 ## Additional Information